-'Debt restructuring' This is when the terms and provisions of outstanding debt agreements are changed.
-This is often done in order to improve cash flow and the ability of the borrower to repay the debt.
+'Debt restructures' When the terms and provisions of outstanding debt agreements are changed, often to improve cash flow and the ability of the borrower to repay the debt.
 It can involve altering the repayment schedule as well as reducing the debt or interest charged on the loan.